 It could be the nipple is too long, too short, too fast or too slow.

 The most important piece of feeding equipment is the nipple.
 The nipple needs to be the right size and speed for your baby's size, age and sucking ability.
 If the nipple is too long, too short, too fast or too slow for your baby, she may experience feeding difficulties and express her frustration by fuss or crying.

 - See ‘Feeding equipment’ for more information on choosing a feeding nipple.

 - Experiment with nipples of different lengths, shapes and speed.

-5. The nipple ring is attached too tightly!
+8. The nipple ring is screwed too tight

 Some babies develop a grazing or snacking feeding pattern where they will only drink small amounts of formula at a time and then want to be feed frequently, possibly every hour or two.
 Although this will not cause any problems for a baby, provided she drinks enough formula in total over a 24 hour period, it can become very tiring for parents to keep up with her constant demands for feeding.

 - Try to encourage your baby to take as much milk as possible within 45 minutes.
 But don't try to make her feed if she doesn't want to.
 Stop sooner if she does not want to continue.